microsoft/google-play-vsts-extension/docs/vsts-README.md

 9. Ensure that the **Role** is set to **Release Manager** and then click the **Add user** button

-To take advantage of the metadata updating capabilities, files need to be organized using a format similar to the Fastlane’s [supply tool](https://github.com/fastlane/fastlane/tree/master/supply#readme).
+To take advantage of the metadata updating capabilities, files need to be organized using fastlane’s [supply tool](https://github.com/fastlane/fastlane/tree/master/supply#readme) format:

 1. Install the supply tool
 ```
 sudo gem install supply
 ```
 2. Navigate to your root folder
 ```
 cd [your_project_folder]
 ```
 3. Download metadata for an existing app to the  project folder
 ```
 supply init
 ```